mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 It doesn't control the *representational capacity* of the model, but controls its *effective capacity*, since the longer we train the better our model tends to fit the training data and eventually overfit it.

-### On slide 26, you showed a U-shaped curve showing how the generalization error behaves with respect to training error.
-This shape is feasible because the hyperparameter examined is continuous.
+### On slide 26, a U-shaped curve shows how the generalization error behaves with respect to the training error.
+It is feasible to draw this shape like this because the hyperparameter examined is continuous.
 How does the U-shaped curve change if the hyperparameter is discrete?
-If it is binary?
+What if the hyperparameter is binary?

-If the hyperparameter is discrete, e.g. number of units in a layer, it is only possible to plot some points along the U-shaped curve.
-If the hyperparameter is binary, they can only explore two points on the U-shaped curve.
+- If the hyperparameter is discrete, e.g. number of units in a layer, it is only possible to plot some points along the U-shaped curve.
+- If the hyperparameter is binary, it only possible to explore two points on the U-shaped curve.

 ### How does the training error change when increasing the learning rate?

+We can depict the relationship between the training error and the learning rate by a U-shaped curve.
+- The training error is high if the learning rate is very low or very large.
+- The training error is low if the choice learning rate is appropriate, i.e. the learning error rate is between low and high.

-The training error decreases and it forms a U-shaped curve if depicted with an increasing learning rate under assumption that it was chosen correctly.
-Otherwise, the training error strongly depends on the problem we are trying to solve, the model’s architecture and other hyperparameters beside the learning rate.
+In general, the training error strongly depends on the problem we are trying to solve, the model’s architecture and other hyperparameters beside the learning rate.

-### GridSearch and RandomSearch are two hyperparameter optimization algorithms that belong to the exhaustive search of space class.
-Can you name some other algorithms that are responsible to optimize a model’s hyperparameters?
-What is the clue with these algorithms in general?

-Besides the exhaustive search, there exists the sequential model based optimization, e.g. Bayesian Optimization (BO) and Tree-structured Parzen Estimator (TSPE).
-In addition, the Hyperband algorithm is an extension of the RandomSearch and Population-based training.
-The clue with these algorithms is that they have parameters that need to be adjusted for each model.

-### Compare grid search and random search.

-The complexity of grid search grows exponentially in the number of hyperparameters.
-For different experiments, grid search delivers the same result even if the values of hyperparameters are different (see slide 35).
-Unlike grid search, random search does not repeat experiments, it only tests a unique value for each interesting hyperparameter and reduces validation set error faster than grid search.
-The major benefit of grid search is that it can be parallelized even though this parallelization poses a new computational problem.

-### Does it make sense in your opinion to run grid search more than once to get the best model?
-If yes, is this idea also applicable for random search?

-Yes, grid search improves its findings by running its experiments repeatedly while focusing on successful parameter sets defined from the previous GridSearch results.
-The same concept is also applicable for random search.

-### Can you explain the terms Exploration and Exploitation as well as their relationship to Bayesian regression model?

-The Bayesian regression model makes an expectation on the error of the validation set when using a hyperparameter and draws the uncertainty around this expectation.
-Optimization using Bayesian regression models can be seen as a tradeoff between exploration and exploitation.
-On one hand, exploration is a searching operation where hyperparameters are chosen that yield high uncertainty leading to either a large improvement or a poor performance.
-On the other hand, exploitation is a refinement operation in which the model chooses a hyperparameter with which it is confident, the confidence comes from the previously seen examples because of the assumption that this hyperparameter would perform at least as well as the previous ones.

 ### What is the benefit of randomSearch over model-based hyperparameter optimization?
 What has been a mitigation technique for it?